 There are currently 383,650 households who are under 25 on housing benefit in Britain and if everyone in this bracket was disqualified the Government would save £1.88 billion, which is some what short of its £10bn target, warned the Chartered Institute of Housing.
 Its chief executive Grainia Long said “blanket age-based exclusions don’t support growth and they fail the fairness test”.

-Mike Muir, chief executive of Impact Housing, said if the under 25 restriction applied to those in supported and supported move-on accommodation, then "our whole work with young people would collapse".
+Mike Muir, chief executive of Impact Housing, said if the under 25 restriction applied to those in supported and supported move-on accommodation, then “our whole work with young people would collapse”.
+He said:

 If it’s just general needs housing for young people who just want to be independent and live on benefits, then of course we wouldn’t be encouraging of this; but, young people in this category don’t really get any priority for a flat under choice based lettings anyway.